Expert / 16 November, 2022 / My Baba

 Swimming is a fantastic multi-sensory experience for babies and children.
 It’s especially wonderful for children with any disabilities as they will enjoy the wonderful sensation the water gives them.
 So you can be confident that you are choosing the right activity for your child, knowing you will benefit them in so many ways beyond the development of water confidence and swim safety skills.

 Most baby swim schools will only use warm private pools so it’s not dissimilar to stepping into a nice warm bath.
 The warm temperature will keep them relaxed, comfortable and ready to learn and have fun.
 Swimming is fun for both parents and babies, and learning to swim the natural way, without buoyancy, is far more beneficial and easier too.

 Baby swimming lessons are a great opportunity to deepen the carer-child bond.
 Swimming costumes allow lots of skin-to-skin contact and having the carer support their child in the water brings a closeness that is lost as the child gets older and more independent.
 Baby swim lessons carve out precious time for you to bond with your baby, with like-minded families, and no other noisy distractions!
 They’re a great chance to make connections with other parents and their babies.
 There’s usually an opportunity or two to have underwater photographs taken at the term end too, giving you an amazing memento to look back on.

 So why wait?
 Your baby is ready, so start looking now for classes in your area and give your baby a true gift for life.

-Article written by Natalie Watt, Aquatots Baby Toddler & Child Swimming
+Article written by Elisa Rowland, Aquatots Baby Toddler & Child Swimming